A summit and a safe return is a success but there is so much more behind that.

+Tired after a sleepless night I went down to Chamonix and then up to Aiguille du Midi.
 I was surprised to find out that the ridge has collapsed since my last visit there in February.
 Weather looks good but too warm for almost 4000m.
 At the hut we meet a group of brits that were planning to summit Mont Blanc the following morning.
 A few guides with their clients also planning the same route.
 Good news – 3 Mont is still in condition to be climbed.
 Later on we found out there is no trail after Tacul and the crux pitches are covered in ice.
 The Gouter couloir had some rockfalls but the most worrying part was the storm that was going to hit the mountain in the afternoon.
 After dinner I went to sleep while Alexander pitched his tent down on the glacier.

 I was woken up a couple of hours later by a headache but in time for the sunset.
 It wasn’t until 11 that I manage to fell asleep again.
 The altitude had a word to say but I made sure to stay hydrated and the 6 litre I carried from the valley came in handy.
 Breakfast starts at 1 and continues at 3 and 5.
 Basic and too little.
 A few tiny bread slices with some jam, nutella and butter all enough to feed a cat.
 A choice of tea or coffee.
 Orange juice and some milk and cereal if you bother to queue.
 I’ve boost it with Tome cheese and Viande des grisons.
 Packed up the rest and stuffed 3 cliff bars in various pockets.